chipviled/sw_tapok_drawing/README.md

 ./bin/admin
 ```

-And open in your browser `localhost:9001`
+After open in your browser `http://localhost:9001`

 login: **admin**

 password: **adminADMIN111**

-It's local admin for convenient working with local data.
+It's local admin for comfortable working with local data only.
-*Do NOT use in production.*
+**Do NOT use in production.**